-WELL, THAT DIDN’T GO AS PLANNED.
-THE NEW CHICKEN COOP: PLUS, SOME COOL ACCESSORIES FOR YOUR CHICKEN COOP
+WELL, THAT DIDN’T GO AS PLANNED - THE CHICKEN COOP AREA

 Have you ever had a plan fall apart?